jeremymcrae/denovoFilter/README.md

  * `--sample-fails-indels SAMPLE_FAILS_INDELS_PATH` to exclude a set of probands from the missing indels candidates, due to those problems showing problems in the missing indels dataset.
+ * `--annotate-only` to add an extra column ('pass') which has True/False values for whether the variants pass rather than filtering to a smaller subset.
+By default the script will exclude site which fail the filtering.
+ * `--include-noncoding` to include noncoding sites in the filtered output.

 ### Input files
 #### Definitions for the required columns in the candidate *de novos* file